Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Measurement and quantum states

-The structure in Eq.~\eqref{eSBSdefn} thus represents a state where quantum information has become redundantly encoded, and through this can be considered classical~\cite{blume2006quantum}.
-Note, however, that this is only true in the pointer basis, in accordance with no-cloning theorem~\cite{Wootters1982}.
-This state structure holds if and only if the conditions of Quantum Darwinism and Strong Independence are met~\cite{Le2019}.
+The structure in Eq.~\eqref{eSBSdefn} thus represents a state where quantum information has become redundantly encoded in each observer system, and through this can be considered classical~\cite{blume2006quantum} (though this is, of course, not the only possible definition of classicality).
+Note, however, that this is only true in the pointer basis, in accordance with the no-cloning theorem~\cite{Wootters1982}.
+This state structure holds if and only if the conditions of strong Quantum Darwinism and Strong Independence are met~\cite{Le2019}.
 A projective measurement can then be understood as a post-selection performed on the process by which an initially uncorrelated state between system and observers tends to a state with Spectrum Broadcast Structure in the measurement basis.
 Consequently, to say that a projective measurement has been performed, one must first arrive at a state structure exhibiting objectivity.